HugoSalt/hugosalt.github.io/process_book/process_book.md

 ![./console_war_platform_sales_years.jpg](./console_war_platform_sales_years.jpg)

-Question this answer : *What is the popularity of each consoles over the years ?*
+Question this answers : **What is the popularity of consoles over the years ?**

 ### Sales repartition per Console and per Genre (Platform + Sales + Genre)